ashishchauhan99/docker/README.md

 ___docker run redis:<TAG\>___  : here the tag version can be mentioned in order to run a specific version or tag. for eg. docker run redis:4.0

-# Attach to STDIN and to Terminal-
+# Attach to STDIN and to Terminal
 - if we have a .sh script which prints on the terminal "please enter your name:" and then user enters his/her name through  stdin and then the script prints back the whole "please enter your name:<entered name>".